choogiesaur/hgss-shiny-modifier/README.md

 ```

 ## Usage:
-1. Place legally obtained HGSS rom in same folder as python script
+1. Place your .nds file in the same folder as this script.
-2. Change the **filename** variable to match your rom's filename
+2. Modify `shiny_offset` in the script to your correct region if not North America.
+Other regions values are listed below.
-3. Change **shiny_value** variable to a hex value from 0x8 (default, 1/8192 encounter rate) to 0xFF (1/256 encounter rate)
+3. Modify `new_shiny_rate` to your liking. `0x8` or 1/8192 is the ingame default, `0xFF` or 1/256 is the script default and highest you can set.
+I have not tried making shinies less likely (0x0 -> 0x7) but in theory you could do it :-) The average user will want to set a value from 0x8 to 0xFF though.
-4. In a terminal run ```python arm9_edit.py```
+5. From your OS terminal of choice, run `python shiny_editor.py <filename>`
-5. Play your edited rom via your method of choice
+6. Play your edited file via your method of choice.

 ## For Science:
 The shiny encounter rate offset for different versions: